Nasim-Khalili/Image_processing/README.md

-# Computer Vision Projects: Face & Hand Tracking & OpenCV Drawing
+# Computer Vision Projects: Face & Hand Tracking & OpenCV Drawing & Template Matching with OpenCV

 This repository contains multiple computer vision projects using OpenCV and cvzone.
 The two main projects included are: